Jerry-Sun/jerry-sun.github.io/_posts/2024-05-28-bad-review-site-UX.md

 ---
 layout: post
-title: The UX for Internet review sites is usually so bad
+title: The UX for Internet review sites is bad
 description:
 summary:
 tags: